◊◊◊◊

 1 cup (4 oz) shredded mozzarella cheese (optional)

-Combine tomatoes, broth, mushrooms, zucchini, bell pepper, onion, wine, basil and sugar in slow cooker.
+Combine tomatoes, broth, mushrooms, zucchini, bell pepper, onion, wine, and basil in slow cooker.
 Cook on LOW 8 hours or on HIGH 4 hours.

 Stir oil and salt into soup.
 Garnish with cheese, if desired.